AntonR2/activemq-artemis/docs/user-manual/en/clusters.md

 udp://231.7.7.7:9876
 ```

-The element `discovery-group-ref` specifies the name of a discovery
-group defined in `broker.xml`.

 Connections created using this URI will be load-balanced across the
-list of servers that the discovery group maintains by listening on
+list of servers that the embedded discovery group maintains by listening on
-the multicast address specified in the discovery group configuration.
+the specified multicast address.

 The aforementioned `refreshTimeout` parameter can be set directly in the URI.